ErikBjare/gptme/README.md

     /python       Execute Python code.
     /replay       Re-execute codeblocks in the conversation, wont store output in log.
     /impersonate  Impersonate the assistant.
+    /tokens       Show the number of tokens used.
+    /tools        Show available tools.
     /help         Show this help message.
     /exit         Exit the program.